-People are always keen to find themselves their first home.
+Tax Implications When Selling a House: People are always keen to find themselves their first home.
 For this purpose, they work tirelessly day-in and day-out.
 However, before one buys or sells a house there are certain tax implications that needs to be taken care of.
 Without prior knowledge about applicable tax liability, house owners and sellers can find themselves into tax debt.
 One usually makes an investment in house property for selling it on a high price to make a profit.
 But this can lead to capital gain.
-So, without any further delay let us take a look into the tax implications in respect of property.
+So, without any further delay let us take a look into the tax implications when you are selling your residential house.

-#1 – Section 80C and your house loan
+#1 – Section 80C and your Home Loan

-Most of the people tend to know about only one aspect of Section 80C, that is, if you have taken a house loan the amount paid as instalment is eligible for deduction of INR 1, 50, 000 (upper cap) per financial year.
+It is a very important to tax implication you should know when selling your residential house.
+Most of people tend to know about only one aspect of Section 80C, that is, if you have taken a home loan the amount paid as an instalment is eligible for a deduction of INR 1, 50, 000 (upper cap) per financial year.
 You’ll be shocked to know that there is also another aspect to it.
-As per the provisions of the Income Tax Act, if a person sells the same property within 5 years from the date of possession then all the tax benefit availed in the previous years under this head would be reversed.
-The deduction claimed for repayment of house loan under section 80C is assumed to be the income of the person and the taxpayer will have to reassess the deduction under house loan repayment and pay taxes on the same.
+As per the provisions of the Income Tax Act, if a person sells the same property within 5 years from the date of possession then all the tax benefits availed in the previous years under this head would be reversed.
+The deduction claimed for repayment of a home loan under section 80C is assumed to be the income of the person and the taxpayer will have to reassess the deduction under house loan repayment and pay taxes on the same.

 #2 – Section 24 has no effect on tax liability

-Section 24 deals with the provisions of interest paid on house loan.
+Section 24 deals with the provisions of interest paid on home loan.
 Like Section 80C, this section also offers a deduction to the tax payer, but in respect of payment of house loan interest.
-An extended benefit of this section is that the there is no reversal to the deduction availed on interest paid on house loan.
-Thus, even if the tax payer sells his house within 5 years of acquisition, there would be no additional tax burden under this section.
+An extended benefit of this section is that there is no reversal to the deduction availed on interest paid on a home loan.
+Thus, even if the taxpayer sells his house within 5 years of acquisition, there would be no additional tax burden under this section.
+So you must keep in mind section 24 when you are selling your residential house.

 #3 – What is your holding period?

-Holding period is very important for computing the nature of gain.
-If a residential property is owned for a period of more than 3 years from the date of possession then it is considered as Long-term capital gain.
-Whereas, if the holding period is less than 3 years then it is considered as Short-term capital gain.
-It is always advised to place under capital gains under Long-term as the tax burden is less.
-So, in case the period is less than 3 years, one should wait for some time.
-The applicable rate of tax burden under Long-term capital gain is 20%.
+When you are selling a residential property, you should check whether you are getting short-term or long-term capital gains.
+The holding period of the residential property determines the answer.
+The holding period is very important for computing the nature of gain.
+If a residential property is owned for a period of more than 2 years from the date of possession then it is considered a long-term capital gain.
+Whereas, if the holding period is less than 2 years then it is considered a short-term capital gain.
+It is always advised to place capital gains under Long-term as the tax burden is less.
+So, in case the period is less than 2 years, one should wait for some time.
+The applicable rate of tax burden under Long-term capital gain is 20% plus cess.

 #4 – Section 54 and reversal of tax benefits